Primary Navigation Mobile

 Hybrid engines

-BYD Seal U DM-i (2024) review: front three quarter driving, unpaved road, silver paint
+BYD Seal U DM-i review: front three-quarter driving, silver paint, forest

 The Seal U might be a PHEV, but it does a very good impression of an EV.

-What’s interesting here, though, is that the BYD almost feels like an electric car to drive – acting closer to the likes of the Renault Austral E-Tech Hybrid or Nissan Qashqai e-Power while it’s on the road.
-The complicated powertrain used here always strives to always maintain a minimum 25 per cent charge (rather than letting the battery run to zero like most PHEVs), and you can adjust how much charge you want to keep via the infotainment screen.
+What’s particularly interesting, though, is that the Seal U almost feels like an electric car to drive.
+It acts far closer to the Renault Austral E-Tech Hybrid and Nissan Qashqai e-Power.
+BYD’s powertrain always strives to always maintain a minimum 25% charge (rather than letting the battery run to zero like most PHEVs).
+You can also adjust how much charge you want to keep in the battery using the touchscreen, which is handy if part of your journey passes through a low-emission zone.

-We’ve only tested the upper Design version thus far and performance is more than good enough, with a smooth and very linear power delivery as you’d expect, and a reasonable step-up in throttle response as you switch between Eco, Normal and Sport (if nothing else).
+Performance is more than adequate in both versions of the Seal U – and both deliver their power in a smooth and linear fashion.
+There’s no jolting as the powertrains switch from electric to hybrid mode.
 When the engine does wake up, it’s remarkably quiet even under hard acceleration, which is impressive.
 Wind noise is minor, too, with only a little bluster coming from the door mirrors.

 Electric version